What follows relates to students applying for research degrees (PhD or MA).

 Applicants can upload all documents relating to their application through the portal.
 The required documents are listed below.

 Academic references* must not be submitted using the portal.
 References submitted through the portal will not be accepted.
 In the references section of the online application form when you add a new referee you should make the following choices: reference type should be ‘Request a reference’, and you should answer ‘yes’ to the question about whether you are happy for referees to be contacted prior to a decision.
 The University will contact the referees named in your application directly.
+If you have submitted an application without following this procedure then your referees will not be contacted automatically.
+In this event please contact the department by sending an email to email@example.com.

 You may like to know that the application process is frequently delayed when we do not receive all of the supporting documentation.
 It is your responsibility to ensure that all required documents are sent to us in a timely manner.
 Supporting documents should be uploaded via the application portal.